-The legendary record producer Phil Spector was drafted in to work on the abandoned Let It Be project, which was released as The Beatles' final album.
-After the group's split he worked on solo recordings by John Lennon and George Harrison.
+The legendary record producer Phil Spector was drafted in to work on The Beatles’ abandoned Let It Be project, which was released as their final album.
+After the group’s split he worked on solo recordings by John Lennon and George Harrison.

 He was born Harvey Philip Spektor on 26 December 1940 in the Bronx, New York City.
 Following his father’s suicide in 1949, his family moved to Los Angeles, California in 1953, where he learned the guitar and discovered a passion for music.

 At 16 Spector performed Lonnie Donegan’s ‘Rock Island Line’ at a talent show at Fairfax High School.
 Soon after he formed a group, The Teddy Bears, with three friends from school – Marshall Lieb, Harvey Goldstein and Annette Kleinbard.
 Spector began visiting local recording studios, and was mentored by Stan Ross, producer and co-owner of Hollywood’s Gold Star Studios.

 In the spring of 1958 The Teddy Bears recorded ‘Don’t You Worry My Little Pet’, a song written by Spector, at Gold Star.
 Spector produced the recording, which helped them sign a deal with Era Records.
 At the following session they recorded another Spector-penned song, ‘To Know Him Is To Love Him’, a title inspired by the epitaph on his father’s gravestone.

 ‘To Know Him Is To Love Him’ sold more than a million copies in 1958, and reached number one on the Billboard Hot 100 singles chart.
 Following its success the group signed to Imperial Records, but their next single ‘I Don’t Need You Anymore’ was not a success.
 The group split up in 1959 after increasingly declining fortunes.